top of page

 Type & duration of position: Paid Graduate Teaching Assistantship – Support available for up to 2 years (4 semesters).

-Project start: Fall 2025, however an earlier start date during the summer will be desirable
+Project start: Fall 2026, however an earlier start date during the summer will be desirable.

-The applicant should have a good background in coursework covering animal physiology, zoology, and ecology.
-Previous experience with statistics & programming, using R software, is required.
-If you are interested, please contact us as soon as possible by sending a letter of interest, CV, unofficial transcript, and contact information for three references via E-mail (sgiroud@nmu.edu).
-All applications received by January 13th, 2025, will receive full consideration.
+The applicant should have a good theoretical and practical background in Animal & Cellular/Molecular Physiology and the willingness to learn data analytical software.
+Previous experience with statistics, including programming using R software, is required.
+If you are interested, please contact us as soon as possible by sending a letter of interest, CV, unofficial transcript, and contact information for three references via E-mail.
+All applications received by January 12th, 2026 will receive full consideration.

 JTB.jpg